-Kate Parsons received her BA (Hons) Sculpture from Chelsea School of Art, and trained at Goldsmiths College (Post Grad Art Teacher’s Certificate), De Montfort University (MA Art & Design Education) and University of Gloucestershire (Practice-Based PhD Sculpture).
+Kate Parsons BA (Hons) Sculpture, Chelsea School of Art, ATC Goldsmiths’ College (Postgraduate Art Teacher’s Certificate), MA Art & Design Education, De Montfort University and Practice-Based PhD Sculpture, University of Gloucestershire.

 Her work is committed to communicating aspects of the material properties of both her own culture and that of the African continent.
 It is process-led, conceptual and symbolic, often starting from anthropological research, leading to a hybridisation of sculptural forms, materials and subject matter.

 Recent activity: invited to show at Tremenheere Sculpture Gardens, Gulval, Nr Penzance, Cornwall.
 Curator: Martin Holman and Vanner Gallery, Salisbury.
 Curator: Jacquiline Creswell.
 Applying for research and development funding (2023)

 Exhibitions: Royal Society of Sculptors: Together We Rise, 2022, Chichester Cathedral, exhibition; Curator: Jacquiline Creswell; Pragmata Collective, for online show, 2021; 10gm Challenge, 2020, Milwyn Foundry, London; RWA Open Sculpture Exhibition, 2019; Artsite Gallery, Swindon; Finalist in Arte Laguna Prize, 2028, Arsenale, Venice; In House 2, 2017, Pangolin Gallery.